 8.3.3 Where a final award is to be made, the PAB must meet in full.
+Attendance can be virtual or in-person.
 The quorum is the Chair or Deputy Chair and at least one third of the appointed members of the Board.
 At least one External Examiner should be present at each PAB where an award is made.
 Attendance at a PAB where a final award is not to be made may be reduced to a minimum of the Chair or Deputy Chair and at least three other board members.
 Where a PAB is held in two consecutive sittings, both meetings must be attended by the same Chair or Deputy Chair, and at least one External Examiner and at least three board members to ensure consistency of discussions in relation to discretionary decisions.